 Many Indians seek to move to the United States for better career prospects, an enhanced standard of living, and all the other benefits of permanent residency.

-There are several routes to immigrate to the United States.
-Each of these visa categories offers different advantages and disadvantages.
+Several visa categories allow you to immigrate to the United States.
+Each offers different advantages and disadvantages.
 Choosing the right one for your immigration plans is critical.

 This article explains everything that Indian nationals need to know about immigrating to the United States, including how to do so via a reliable pathway: the EB-5 Immigrant Investor Program.